Jose Manuel Leal da Costa

 Retired business owner Candy Solari is a dedicated volunteer and active member of the Chico community.
 Solari has served as a member of the community advisory board for the Gateway Science Museum since 2007, working on various project like Museum Without Walls lecture series, career days, summer camps, and the annual Evening to Treasure fundraising gala.
 She also has served on committees for the Enloe Gala, the Enloe Foundation Playhouse, and the Chico High School Foundation, and she worked for 13 years as a volunteer with Children's Home Society, raising funds for children at risk.

 Solari attended Chico State from 1963–66 and majored in journalism.
 As a student she was involved in student association elections, and served as yearbook editor.
 She also worked as a recruiter, speaking to high school students about attending CSU, Chico and was a member of Alpha Chi sorority.
-She spent several years as a board member with the Chico State Alumni Association, during which time she served as secretary and assisted in establishing the Alumni Association travel program.
+She also spent several years as a board member with the Chico State Alumni Association.

 Solari lives in Chico and has two sons, Robert and Mathew.